Palestine Action: History

-In June 2025, the Home Office announced that it intended to designate the group as a proscribed terrorist organisation after the group broke into RAF Brize Norton, vandalising and damaging two Royal Air Force Airbus A330 MRTT refuelling planes by spraying paint into their engines.
+In June 2025, the Home Office announced that it intended to designate the group as a proscribed terrorist organisation after the group broke into RAF Brize Norton, spraying paint into the engines of two Royal Air Force Airbus A330 MRTT refuelling planes.
+Proscription of the group had been discussed internally by government and police for over a year at that point.
 On 2 July, the House of Commons voted 385–26 to proscribe Palestine Action alongside two other groups as terrorist organisations.
-The order was accepted by the House of Lords the following day and Palestine Action is proscribed from 5 July 2025.
+The order was accepted by the House of Lords the following day and Palestine Action was proscribed from 5 July 2025.
 The High Court had a hearing on 21 July to consider an application for a judicial review to quash the proscription order; a hearing on 4 July declined to grant an interim relief order.

-Since 5 July 2025, it has been an offence under the UK's Terrorism Act 2000 to be a member of Palestine Action, fundraise for it, wear or display items arousing reasonable suspicion of membership or support, or if someone invites support or "expresses an opinion or belief supportive of" Palestine Action and "in doing so is reckless as to whether a person to whom the expression is directed will be encouraged to support" it.
-These offences carry a maximum penalty of fines and up to 14 years in prison for membership or inviting support, and up to 6 months in prison for displaying supporting items.
+Since 5 July 2025, it has been an offence under the UK's Terrorism Act 2000 to be a member of Palestine Action, to fundraise for it, and to wear or display items arousing reasonable suspicion of membership or support.
+It is also an offence if someone invites support or "expresses an opinion or belief supportive of" Palestine Action and "in doing so is reckless as to whether a person to whom the expression is directed will be encouraged to support" it.
+The membership or inviting support offences carry a maximum penalty of up to 14 years in prison and fines, and displaying supporting items a penalty of up to 6 months in prison.
+A legal action against the group's proscription has been ongoing since November 2025.